layilin/SP23-33852/content/_excerpts/tyranny.md

 ## Tyranny

 Grainger uses the word "tyranny" (or one of its variants) nine times in *The Sugar-Cane*.
-Over the course of the poem, the term appears to shift subtly from a personification of the "insidious tyrant death" (I.328) who stalks British colonists and destroys European plants in the torrid climate of the tropics, to a more traditional application of the term against Britain's military and colonial foes in book III.
-In book IV, however, "tyranny" begins to multiply in the text, referring variously to the black legend of Spanish colonialism to the more generic tyranny of slavery, the tyranny of insects and parasites that afflict human beings, and the tyranny of enslavers who need colonial laws to restrain their violent impulses.
-Given this wide range of uses, it is worth asking what, exactly, does tyranny mean to Grainger, and why is his use of it in the *The Sugar-Cane* important?
+Over the course of the poem, the term appears to shift subtly from a personification of the "insidious tyrant death" (I.328) who stalks British colonists and destroys European plants in the torrid climate of the tropics, to a more traditional application of the term against Britain's military and colonial foes.
+In Book IV, however, "tyranny" begins to multiply in the text, referring variously to the black legend of Spanish colonialism to the more generic tyranny of slavery, the tyranny of insects and parasites that afflict human beings, and the tyranny of enslavers who need colonial laws to restrain their violent impulses.
+Given this wide range of uses, it is worth asking what, exactly, tyranny means to Grainger.
+And why is his use of it in the *The Sugar-Cane* important?

-To the ancient Greeks, a tyrant (*&#964;&#973;&#961;&#945;&#957;&#957;&#959;&#962;*) was either a person who had usurped power from the legitimate ruler, or an absolute ruler who could not be restrained by legal or social convention.
-During the Age of Revolutions—the period spanning from approximately 1775 to 1848—the word tyranny became an easy rallying cry for people across the Atlantic world seeking to establish independent systems of self governance.
+To the ancient Greeks, a tyrant (*&#964;&#973;&#961;&#945;&#957;&#957;&#959;&#962;*) was either a person who had usurped power from the legitimate ruler or an absolute ruler who could not be restrained by legal or social convention.
+During the Age of Revolutions—the period spanning from approximately 1775 to 1848—the word tyranny became a common rallying cry for people across the Atlantic world seeking to establish independent systems of self-governance.
 Students of U.S. history will be familiar with Thomas Jefferson's list of grievances against Britain in the *Declaration of Independence*.
-Introducing those grievances, Jefferson writes: "The history of the present King of Great Britain is a history of repeated injuries and usurpations, all having in direct object the establishment of an absolute Tyranny over these States."
-In the 1790s, French soldiers marching to battle sang: "Contre nous de la tyrannie / L'&#233;tendard sanglant est lev&#233;!"
+Introducing those grievances, Jefferson writes, "The history of the present King of Great Britain is a history of repeated injuries and usurpations, all having in direct object the establishment of an absolute Tyranny over these States."
+In the 1790s, French soldiers marching to battle sang, "Contre nous de la tyrannie / L'&#233;tendard sanglant est lev&#233;!"
 (Against us, Tyranny's / Bloody flag is raised), lines that would soon be enshrined in the French national anthem.
-And on 1 January 1804, Jean-Jacques Dessalines declared independence for the Republic of Haiti, writing: "And you, people who have too long been unfortunate, witness the oath that we are talking, remember that I have counted on your fidelity and courage when I entered the pursuit of liberty to fight the despotism and the tyranny against which you had struggled for fourteen years; remember that I have sacrificed everything to fly to your defense, parents, children, fortune, and now I am rich only in your liberty; that my name has become a horror to all those who want slavery, and that despots and tyrants never utter it unless to curse the day that I was born."[^fn1]
+And on 1 January 1804, Jean-Jacques Dessalines declared independence for the Republic of Haiti, writing, "And you, people who have too long been unfortunate, witness the oath that we are talking, remember that I have counted on your fidelity and courage when I entered the pursuit of liberty to fight the despotism and the tyranny against which you had struggled for fourteen years; remember that I have sacrificed everything to fly to your defense, parents, children, fortune, and now I am rich only in your liberty; that my name has become a horror to all those who want slavery, and that despots and tyrants never utter it unless to curse the day that I was born."[^fn1]

 The historical and literary link between tyranny and slavery is long and vexed.
 When Dessalines invokes the specter of slavery in the Haitian Declaration of Independence, he means it literally: having only recently expelled Napoleon's army from St. Domingue, the Haitians were determined to prevent slavery from ever returning to their country.
-Nevertheless, despite the force of Dessalines's literal association, the Americans and French who fought in their own revolutions relied on a metaphorical link between tyranny and slavery in which they portrayed themselves as resisting figural enslavement at the hands of foreign tyrants.
-Eighteenth-century writers certainly understood the irony of revolutionaries professing their horror at the thought of losing their liberty and being enslaved on the one hand, while being enslavers themselves, on the other.
+Nevertheless, despite the force of Dessalines' literal association, the Americans and French who fought in their own revolutions relied on a metaphorical link between tyranny and slavery in which they portrayed themselves as resisting figural enslavement at the hands of foreign tyrants.
+Eighteenth-century writers certainly understood the irony of revolutionaries professing their horror at the thought of losing their liberty and being enslaved while being enslavers themselves.
 Perhaps the keenest observer of this irony is Phillis Wheatley, the enslaved African poet who would use it to great effect in the poem titled "To the Right Honorable William, Earl of Dartmouth," published in her 1773 *Poems on Various Subjects*.
-Here Wheatley highlights the metaphorical link between tyranny and slavery that men like Thomas Jefferson and Tom Paine would make later in the decade only to juxtapose it to the actual tyranny and her own enslavement:
+Here, Wheatley highlights the metaphorical link between tyranny and slavery that men like Thomas Jefferson and Tom Paine would make later in the decade only to juxtapose it to the actual tyranny of her own enslavement:

 > No more, *America*, in mournful strain [15]
 > of wrongs, and grievance unredress'd complain,